oracle/weblogic-kubernetes-operator/site/quickstart.md

   -- wait \
   kubernetes/charts/weblogic-operator
 ```
-d.
+f.
 Verify that the operator is up and running by viewing the operator pod's log:

 ```
 $ kubectl log -n sample-weblogic-operator-ns -c weblogic-operator deployments/weblogic-operator